aligit/deenji/README.md

 # Deenji Real Estate Platform

-Creates a properly structured Elasticsearch index for properties Maps PostgreSQL data to the correct format for Elasticsearch Handles bulk indexing for performance
-Properly extracts amenities from your attributes array Includes handling for Persian text and numbers

 Deenji is a modern real estate platform built with AnalogJS (Angular meta-framework), Supabase for authentication and data storage, and tRPC for type-safe API communication.
+This platform leverages AI-assisted development tools like CodeCompanion and VectorCode for enhanced productivity.

 ## Features